dsomleff/css-camp/README.md

 # Notes
 - `id=""` selectors have a higher specificity than class selector or pseudo selectors.
 - `!important` overwrite specificity, but it's usually bad practice.
-- `position: fixed` took element out of html document flow.
-Now it leaves independently and no longer exist for other html elements.
-The position of this element only depends on the viewport (browser window).
-And all properties will be applied according to viewport not html document.
+- `Document flow` default positioning behavior of html elements.
+- `position` property can change `Document flow`.
+Elements can be remain or excluded from `Document flow`.
+- After `position` was added we can move element by using `top, bottom, let, right` with px or % values.
+- Positioning Context defines the anchor point for position changes.
+- `position: fixed` viewport is Positioning Context.
 Applicable to block and inline elements.
-Change position according to parent.
+- `position: absolute` another element is the positioning context, this can either be the HTML element or if we have any ancestors which have the position property applied, this closest ancestor will be positioning context.
+- `position: relative` element itself as a positioning context.
+- `position: sticky` combination of viewport and another element.
 - `z-index` using to change order of elements in depth.
 To position element above - positive number.
 To position element below - negative number.
 Numbers hierarchy dictates the display order.
 Can be used only with elements that have `position` property with no default value.
-- `position: absolute`.
-If non parent element has the position property applied, positioning context applied to viewport.
-If parent do has position property, element with `position: absolute` will be bound to parent element.
-Change position according to parent.
-- `position: absolute` allow to move element according to it's previous position.
 - `overflow:hidden` in parent element, will hide/cut child element with changed `position` property.
+- Stacking context created when applying `fixed/sticky` or `absolute/relative` in combination with `z-index`.
+Defines stacking behavior of child elements.

 # Tips & Tricks
 - Apply `margin: auto` to center group of elements more properly.